Just Released Statistics Show that in 2016, PETA Killed 854 Cats and 557 Dogs. Please Contact Virginia Officials to Demand an End to It.

 And that’s not all PETA did in 2016 to harm animals.
 PETA also worked to encourage others to kill animals, too.
 Not only do they fight legislation to save more of them, not only do they believe all pit bulls should be killed in all shelters, not only do they round up to kill community cats, but they encourage others to do the same.
 Last summer in Seaside Heights, NJ, they asked the Mayor to evict cats living on the beach, arguing that they “would be better off with a lethal injection.”
 They also told Camden County officials last month that cats smell, they are a nuisance, make too much noise, are a public health and rabies threat, transmit disease and parasites, including “roundworms, hookworms, and even plague,” and “terrorize and kill” 15 billion other animals a year, urging them to round up and kill cats, too.

 Historically, PETA leadership has been unapologetic about the killing they have done.
 PETA founder Ingrid Newkirk once stated in an interview with The Virginian-Pilot that: “We are not in the home finding business, although it is certainly true that we do find homes from time to time for the kind of animals people are looking for.
 Our service is to provide a peaceful and painless death to animals no one wants.”
 This, of course, begs the question: how can people want animals if PETA fails to make them available for adoption, does not advertise them, choosing instead to kill them right away?
-Moreover, animals they have poisoned in the past, like Maya, the little dog they stole and killed, already had homes.
+Moreover, animals they have poisoned in the past, like Maya.

 To defray mounting criticism, PETA has more recently claimed that all of the animals they kill are irremediably suffering, stating that adoptable animals don’t come to PETA, but instead are referred to local adoption groups and animal shelters.
 Of course, Maya’s case betrays that.
 The other killings—of puppies and kittens—betray that.
 And Newkirk herself, in a moment of candor, betrayed it.
 During a television interview, when asked if PETA killed healthy animals, she answered that they “absolutely” did.